Naïlé Titah

 8. SocialSonic: budget breadth with lead attribution

-Coming from SayWhat, what changes.
-A third of Standard's price buys most of the surface plus carousels, and the analytics include lead attribution, the closest thing here to SayWhat's tracking outside MagicPost.
 The diligence: the LinkedIn connection's publishing mechanism is not documented, its comment-suggestion Chrome extension spans LinkedIn, X, Reddit and Meta (the same amber family you are leaving, wider), and several engagement features were "Coming Soon" at check time.

 Strong: lead attribution under $25, widest budget surface, no-card trial.
 Watch for: undocumented publishing mechanism, engagement extension risk, "Coming Soon" features.

-10. TypeGrow: free, unmetered, no extension
+9. TypeGrow: free, unmetered, no extension

 TypeGrow is "at the moment completely free to use" (its own pricing page, no card, paid plan in development but unannounced, as of June 2026): AI writing assistant, scheduler, hook generator, carousel maker, post previews, and a viral library it sizes at 1+ million posts.

-Coming from SayWhat, what changes.
-The meter and the bill both go to zero, and the architecture improves on paper: "100% in the cloud and there is no need to install any browser extensions," using "the official LinkedIn API to connect to your LinkedIn account and post content from your or your company pages."
+Leaving SayWhat for this.
+The meter and the bill both go to zero, and the architecture improves on paper: "100% in the cloud and there is no need to install any browser extensions," posting via "the official LinkedIn API."
 Vendor claims, but published ones, which is more than the browser model offers.
-No lead layer, no documented analytics, and a future paid tier nobody can price yet; as a free landing spot while you decide, unbeatable.
-(TypeGrow vs MagicPost)

 Strong: genuinely free, no extension, claims official API, unmetered.
 Watch for: no lead layer, no documented analytics, paid tier unannounced.

-11. AuthoredUp: craft and counting, no AI
+10. AuthoredUp: craft and counting, no AI

 AuthoredUp is the inverse bet: no AI at all, by design.
 Every word stays yours, and around your writing it builds the craft bench: formatting, fold-accurate previews, 150+ hook and 100+ CTA references, readability grading, snippets, a calendar, and a counting dashboard with real depth (saves, sends, profile views, CSV export).
-It runs as a Chrome extension in your own session, with the category's most transparent stance, verbatim: "100% secure.
-No automation.
-No cookies."
-Individual is $19.95/mo (about $16.63 annually, free trial, no card, as of June 2026).

 Coming from SayWhat, what changes.
 Everything generative and everything sales-related goes; the measurement culture stays and sharpens.
 The honest fit: the SayWhat user whose best posts were the ones they rewrote entirely, and who tracks leads in a CRM anyway.
 (More options: AuthoredUp alternatives.)